-One of the primary duties of the Regulated Industries Commission (RIC) is to ensure that the service providers under its purview are financially viable.
-One of the ways the RIC performs its duties is to review and set price limits every five years.
-In conducting the first price determination of the electricity transmission and distribution sector which covered the period 2006 to 2011, the RIC ensured that T&TEC was able to finance its functions by: enabling T&TEC to earn a return on the Regulatory Asset Base (RAB) equal to the cost of capital; and enabling T&TEC to raise finance for its capital expenditure on reasonable terms.
+One of the primary duties of the Regulated Industries Commission (RIC) is to ensure that the service providers under its purview are financially viable by reviewing and setting price limits every five years.
+In conducting the first price review1 for the electricity transmission and distribution sector the RIC ensured that T&TEC was able to finance its functions by enabling T&TEC to earn a return on the Regulatory Asset Base (RAB) equal to the cost of capital, as well as facilitating financing for T&TEC's capital expenditure.

-To cross check how its pricing decisions were likely to affect T&TEC's "financeability" over the regulatory period, the RIC applied a financeability test by computing five financial ratios for each year of the price control period and comparing the projected financial ratios against the "best practice" values for these ratios.
+To assess the impact of this proposed tariff structure on T&TEC's "financeability2" over this regulatory control period, the RIC applied a financeability test by computing five financial ratios for each year of the price control period and comparing the projected financial ratios against the "best practice" values for these ratios.